 - Do not appeal the decision if your primary disagreement is with the judgment of the Editor, AE, or reviewers.
 For example, if they think that the paper is not important, that it represents an inadequate contribution to the literature, or that the methods used are inappropriate, those issues are matters of judgment, and they are not grounds for appeal.

 - Do not appeal if you think you have addressed the Editor’s, AE’s and/or reviewers’ comments, but they do not.

 - Do not appeal if you think the AE or reviewers comments are mostly positive toward the paper, and thus the decision is unfair.
 Review teams are encouraged to be constructive and so comments may seem supportive when the team’s private comments to the Editor are less positive.

-If you wish to appeal the decision on the manuscript, you should send a letter of appeal to the Editor in Chief (EIC) at the Journal of Marketing office, at email@example.com.
+If you wish to appeal the decision on the manuscript, you should send a letter of appeal to the Journal of Marketing office, at email@example.com.
 The appeal must be filed within three months of receiving the final decision letter.
 The letter of appeal should be two pages or less, in Word or PDF form, and should have three parts:

 - A description of the specific error that was made.

 - Evidence from the decision letter that this particular error was the difference between the paper being rejected and not rejected.

 - Conclusive evidence that the specific error identified was, in fact, an error.